 According to the contemporary desert theorist, people freely apply their abilities and talents, in varying degrees, to socially productive work.
 People come to deserve varying levels of income by providing goods and services desired by others (Feinberg 1970).
 Distributive systems are just insofar as they distribute incomes according to the different levels earned or deserved by the individuals in the society for their productive labors, efforts, or contributions.

 It is important to distinguish desert-payments from entitlements.
 For desert theorists a well-designed institutional structure will make it so that many of the entitlements people have are deserved.
-But entitlements and just deserts can come apart.
-As Feinberg notes, a person can be entitled to assume the presidential office without deserving it (Feinberg 1970, 86) and a person who accidentally apprehends a criminal may be entitled to a reward but not deserve it.
-Conversely, a team may deserve to win the championship prize but not entitled to it or a person may deserve an economic benefit but not be entitled to it.
-These instances of desert and entitlements coming apart are typical fertile grounds for a desert theorist to argue for institutional reform.
+But entitlements and just deserts are not conceptually the same and regularly come apart.
+For instance, as Feinberg notes, a person can be entitled to assume the presidential office without deserving it (Feinberg 1970, 86) and a person who accidentally apprehends a criminal may be entitled to a reward but not deserve it.
+Conversely, a team may deserve to win the championship prize but not be entitled to it or a person may deserve an economic benefit but not be entitled to it.
+Indeed, these and many other instances of desert and entitlements coming apart provide the bases for desert theorists to argue for institutional reform.
+For desert theorists, the institutional structure should facilitate people’s economic entitlements (including one’s property holdings) tracking their just deserts.

 Payments designed to give people incentives are a form of entitlement particularly worth distinguishing from desert-payments as they are commonly confused (Barry 1965, 111–112).
 Incentive-payments are ‘forward-looking’ in that they are set up to create a situation in the future, while desert-payments are ‘backwards-looking’in that they are justified with reference to work in the present or past.
 Even though it is possible for the same payment to be both deserved and an incentive, incentives and desert provide distinct rationales for income and should not be conflated (Lamont 1997).